BodenmillerGroup/SpheroidPublication/README.md

 `git clone --recurse-submodules https://github.com/BodenmillerGroup/SpheroidPublication.git`

+A compressed version of the cloned repository also containing the Singularity containers will be also uploaded to Zenodo (DOI: 10.5281/zenodo.4055781).
+Use this repository in case that the Docker container are not longer available from DockerHub.

 Due to technical problems with snakemake subworkflows, the subworkflows need to be run independently in the order described bellow, as otherwise the workflows will be run only single-threaded: https://github.com/snakemake/snakemake/issues/208